-The U.S. Federal Communications Commission decided Feb.
-26 to impose more government oversight of broadband traffic.
+The U.S. Federal Communications Commission decided in February 2015 to impose more government oversight of broadband traffic.
 For the first time it defined Internet service as a public utility, using laws written for telephone networks.
 That gives it authority to bar service providers like Comcast and Verizon from charging content providers like Netflix for preferential treatment, and from blocking or slowing Web traffic.
 The rules would also, for the first time, apply open-Internet protections to wireless services for tablets and smartphones.
 FCC Chairman Tom Wheeler said the agency would not seek to regulate pricing.
 Both Republican FCC commissioners voted against the rule change and Internet service companies are fighting them in court.
 What’s confusing is that both sides say they want an open Internet; what’s in dispute is whether a heavier government regulatory hand is needed to preserve it.
 All the combatants invoke “net neutrality,” as do other countries with widely varying definitions of the principle.
 In February 2016, India ruled that mobile operators cannot charge different rates to different parts of the Web, which ended Facebook’s offer of a Free Basics service that would have allowed no-cost access to its social networking site and a limited number of other sites.

 The term “network neutrality” was coined in 2002 by Tim Wu, a law professor and author.
 He argued that no authority should be able to decide what kind of information was and wasn’t allowed on the Internet.
 But Wu also recognized the expense of maintaining network hardware, so he proposed that providers should be allowed to charge based on usage.
 People would pay for more bandwidth, not for access to certain sites.
 In 2005, the FCC released a statement turning Wu’s principles into policies.
-When Comcast interfered with access to Web networks that used a lot of bandwidth and enabled trading of pirated content, the FCC balked.
+When Comcast interfered with access to Web networks that used a lot of bandwidth and enabled trading of pirated content, the FCC balked in 2008.
 Comcast sued, and won.
 The FCC set new rules and this time Verizon challenged them, winning in a U.S. court in early 2014.
 That’s what started the latest round of rule-making.